How To Get A Renovation Mortgage

-2. How much will you need to buy the property?
+2. How much will you need to buy the ?

-Not every property is subject to VAT.
-As a general rule, the tax is usually payable on new commercial property sold as a freehold, but not on for the majority of other property.
+Not every is subject to VAT.
+As a general rule, the tax is usually payable on new commercial sold as a freehold, but not on for the majority of other .
 But it’s important to double-check this before committing to purchase.

 3. How much will planning permission cost?

 If you’re planning to undertake the kind of works that will add significant value (an extension, a loft conversion, digging out a basement…) it’s likely they will require planning permission.

 - statutory application fees (£206, to £462 per 0.1 hectares)